Learn how to make gin in the comforts of home with our easy step-by-step guide.

 - Copper packing

 - If you are going to introduce flavor at this point, you need to add your botanicals to the still column.
-Grab 20” copper pacing and add it to the base of your still column.
+Grab 20” copper packing and add it to the base of your still column.
 Wrap your botanical mix in a folded cheesecloth and tie a string around the top.
 Now lower the satchel into the column so it will rest on top of the copper.
 (Skip this step if you want to introduce flavor later on)

 - Next, you need to add your mash to your still by siphoning the mixture.